top of page

 How It's Made

-The result is a black, porous material that locks carbon in place for hundreds to thousands of years, depending on the conditions in which it is applied
+The result is a black, porous material that locks carbon in place

 Crafting Biochar